 Arizala's group released another communiqué on April 13, republished by the newspaper El Espectador, which stated that the hostages were killed because the Ecuadoran and Colombian governments refused to halt their military operations against Arizala's group.

-During the April 13 press conference, Moreno offered a US$100,000 reward for information leading to the kidnappers' capture and said that Ecuadoran authorities "confirmed that these criminals [the kidnappers] never had the intention of handing them back safe and sound."
+During the April 13 press conference, Moreno offered a $100,000 reward for information leading to the kidnappers' capture and said that Ecuadoran authorities "confirmed that these criminals [the kidnappers] never had the intention of handing them back safe and sound."

 Ecuadoran officials later on April 13 arrested nine alleged members of Arizala's group, which officials say is connected with the kidnapping, according to news reports.

 On July 18, then Colombian Defense Minister Luis Carlos Villegas announced that authorities had captured Colombian national Gustavo Angulo Arboleda, alias “Cherry,” the alleged head of security for the group, according to news reports.
 At an indictment hearing a few days later, the Colombian public prosecutor’s office said Angulo had met the journalists on the Colombian side of the border after they were abducted in Mataje by other members of the group, and on July 26 ordered him sent to pre-trial detention on charges of aggravated conspiracy to commit murder and aggravated kidnapping, according to reports.
+As of August 2019, he remains in pre-trial detention.

-According to the Frontera Cautiva (Deadly Border) project, an international investigation of the case published by Forbidden Stories--a network of journalists that continues reporting the stories of other journalists who are threatened or murdered--there are at least six outstanding arrest warrants linked to the case.
+According to the Frontera Cautiva (Deadly Border) project, an international investigation of the case published by Forbidden Stories--a network of journalists that continues reporting the stories of other journalists who are threatened or murdered--there are at least five outstanding arrest warrants linked to the case.

 Police and scientific teams finally recovered the bodies of the journalists and their driver on June 21, more than two months after they were killed, according to the Frontera Cautiva investigation.
 The bodies were repatriated on June 27, 2018, and buried two days later, according to reports.